 Tips for making goat cheese log recipe with apricots and chocolate:

 - This goat cheese is packed with apricots and chocolate.
 This makes it the perfect goat cheese appetizer for those who are a bit apprehensive about trying goat flavored appetizers as the strong flavor is almost gone thanks to the other 2 ingredients used.

 - You can easily double this recipe.
 Either make two batches or mix two goat cheese logs and form them into 1 large sausage.

 - If you like a stronger goat cheese taste, feel free to reduce the amount of apricots and chocolate.

 - I used dark chocolate (with 70% cocoa content) as I feel it’s the best one for this recipe.

-- Why not make 2 different types of logs so that your guests can choose what they like.
-Here is another recipe for goat cheese log recipe ideas for you: honey pistachio goat cheese log and goat cheese log with chives.
+- Why not make 2 or 3 different types of logs so that your guests can choose what they like.
+Here are two more goat cheese log recipe ideas for you: honey pistachio goat cheese log and goat cheese log with chives.

 Home entertaining appetizer menu ideas:

 Entertaining in your house can be easy if you plan ahead and if you include easy and quick appetizers on your menu.
-One of my favorite ones are Pear Prosciutto Appetizers because they are easy to make and look pretty.
+One of my favorite ones is pear prosciutto appetizers because they are easy to make and look pretty.

 - In a mixing bowl, break the goat cheese with a fork.
 Add finely chopped dried apricots and dark chocolate.
 Mix everything well.